 Date of Diagnosis

-Of course, this assume proper care and treatment.
+Of course, this assumes proper care and treatment.

 Degree Of Control

-But just because you’re on medication, doesn’t mean you’re effectively controlling the symptoms and progression.
+Just because you’re on medication, doesn’t mean you’re effectively controlling the symptoms and progression of hypertension.

-Even better, past high blood pressure isn’t usually a relevant factor in insurance premiums.
-If you’ve had high blood pressure in the past, but have successfully lowered your levels to normal, your insurance premiums should be unaffected.
+Even better, if you’ve had high blood pressure in the past, but have successfully lowered your levels to normal, your insurance premiums should be unaffected.

-In fact, high blood pressure medications can be viewed favorably, if they demonstrate the ability to control your high blood pressure.
+In this way, high blood pressure medications can be viewed favorably by insurance companies, if they demonstrate the ability to control your high blood pressure.

 On the flip side, they can be viewed negatively if you’re constantly switching meds trying to find the right one.
 This shows your body is not responding well.

 Remember, they are in the business of assessing risk.
-To asses this risk, they do have the ability to look back into your medical history to see what other issues you’ve run into before, if any.
+To assess this risk, they do have the ability to look back into your medical history to see what other issues you’ve had, if any.

 - Keep in mind, HIPPA rules still apply and your privacy rights remain intact.